 Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

-Vitamin E (scientific name is tocopherol) refers to 8 different vitamers (that we will discuss below).
+Vitamin E (scientific name is tocopherol) refers to 8 different vitamers (forms of a vitamin that we will discuss below).
 Like vitamins A and D, vitamin E is a fat soluble vitamin (absorbed along with fats in the diet and stored in the body's fatty tissue and in the liver) facilitating multiple health benefits for our dogs.

 Polyunsaturated fat is a type of fat found in the body and the diet.
 In the diet it comes from vegetable oils, fish, fish oils, nuts, and seeds.
 It can also be found in land animals to a lesser degree.
 Poultry fat and skin can contribute appreciable amounts of these fatty acids to the diet.

 Dogs, like humans, are made up of cells.
 These cells have a fatty membrane that allow for things to go in and out of the cell in a controlled manner.
-The membranes are made up of fatty acids (a topic we will go into great detail later).
-Just like when we think of fish oil increasing the need for vitamin E and vitamin E acting as a preservative in many oils, vitamin E acts as an antioxidant in the same exact way in the body.
+The membranes are made up of fatty acids (a topic we will go into in great detail later).

 The cellular membrane is made up of polyunsaturated fat.
 These fats are fragile and when they oxidize they shatter like glass- affecting all other things around it.
 It has a domino-like effect.
 When one fatty acid is oxidized, it becomes a free radical and destroys the other fatty acids.